squirro/training/data_loader/2_excel/README.md

-# Using the Squriro Data Loader to Load an Excel spreadsheet
+# Using the Squirro Data Loader to Load an Excel spreadsheet

 ## Setup
 Before attempting this, it is assumed that the Squirro Data Loader has already been set up.
 For details on how to do the initial configuration, follow the instructions [here](#)